It’s Dan’s dream to have a midcentury modern room in our house which is just one reason we immediately loved the Longleaf Hotel in Raleigh.

 When he first told me he wants an entire house that way I didn’t disagree, per se.
 I just didn’t envision our whole home like that.
 Yet we agreed to have one room designed with furniture from the era when we own a home, including its great shapes and motifs.

-We were over-the-moon to step inside and take photos, learn more about it and see what has come to fruition!
-It used to be a Days Inn hotel, which I vividly remember on my first trip to Raleigh in 2014.
-But a couple years after that it closed down.
-It was purchased with the intention to keep it as a hotel.
-But with a fresh face and new incredible concept.
+Long gone is the Days Inn hotel it used to be, which I vividly remember on my first trip to Raleigh from NYC in 2014. not too long after I moved to Raleigh, it was closed down the purchased with the intention to keep it as a hotel…but with a fresh face and new incredible concept.

-What’s more?
 There’s NOTHING ELSE LIKE IT in the heart of Downtown Raleigh for accommodations.
 And we know because we are constantly on the lookout for some!
 We’ve been a little jealous of Durham’s fabulous boutique and unique hotels for years.
-That has now changed!
+That all changed with the Longleaf Hotel!

-Thank you Loden Properties for bringing this gem to a city we love so very much.
+Thank you Loden Properties, for bringing this gem to Raleigh, NC.

 What’s in a Name?
 Long Live the Longleaf Hotel